WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### S3 website endpoint vs S3 bucket as origin

-- you can use both s3 webstite endpoints (you have to have static website hosting enabled) or plain old s3 endpoint (the bucket itself)
+- you can use both s3 website endpoints (you have to have static website hosting enabled) or plain old s3 endpoint (the bucket itself)

 * when you are using **s3 website endpoint** as **origin** you **cannot create OAI**.